Carrier Frequency configuration and synchronisation

 ule with carrier frequency supply.
 Within a module all carrier

-frequency generators are automatically synchronized.
+frequency generators are automatically synchronised.

-2. Internal sync.(hronization)
+2. Internal sync.(hronisation)

 then becomes the master to which all other modules synchro-

-3. External sync.(hronization)
+3. External sync.(hronisation)

-that they synchronize to the master.
+that they synchronise to the master.

 used (Fig. 4-6, page 29).